 The contribution of these sources can be difficult to quantify.
 As indicated by Lerner (1990), all water supply networks leak, particularly those that are strongly pressurized.
-Well-maintained systems may lose only 5-10% of supply but older systems can readily lose 20% or more (Table 6.1).
+Well-maintained systems may lose only 5-10% of supply but older systems can readily lose 20% or more.
+Though published studies on leakage of water mains in urban areas are limited, this range of leakage rates has been documented (Table 6.1).
 Sewer exfiltration rates are also very difficult to estimate (Eiswirth 2002; Hornef, 1985; Seyfried, 1984), with most published work concerned with sewer pipes constructed below the water table that receive infiltration from groundwater (Mills et al., 2014).
-Although,